From Fourier to Gegenbauer: Dimension walks on spheres: Abstract

 \section{Abstract}

+It is well-known that every continuous function $\xi:[0,\pi]\rightarrow \real$ admits a series expansion in terms of Gegenbauer polynomials $C_n^{(d-1)/2}$ with coefficients $b_{n,d}$, which are the so-called {\em $d$-dimensional Schoenberg coefficients}.
+Schoenberg coefficients play an important role in the theory of isotropic positive definite functions on $\mS^d$, since positive definiteness can be characterized by the nonnegativity of the $d$-dimensional Schoenberg coefficients.

-In this article we provide a solution to Problem 2 in \cite{Gneiting2013}.
-Specifically, we show that the even- resp. odd-dimensional Schoenberg coefficients in Gegenbauer expansions of isotropic positive definite functions on the sphere $\mS^d$ can be expressed as linear combinations of Fourier resp.
-Legendre coefficients, and we give closed form expressions for the coefficients involved in these expansions.
+In this article we present relations between Schoenberg coefficients of different dimensions.
+Specifically, we show that the even- resp. odd-dimensional Schoenberg coefficients can be expressed as linear combinations of $1$- resp. $2$-dimensional Schoenberg coefficients, and we give closed form expressions for the coefficients involved in these expansions.